-Redundant North Sea energy workers are offered free football tickets to build revolutionary new electricity storage systems.
+Redundant oil workers are in demand by British companies to help to build revolutionary new clean-tech storage systems.

-LONDON,15 July, 2017 – Highly-skilled engineers – many of them recently made redundant – are being offered free football tickets to switch from the fossil fuel industry to work on a green battery boom.
+LONDON,15 July, 2017 – Highly-skilled engineers – many of them recently made redundant from the North Sea – are being sought by recruiters in the UK to switch to work on a green battery boom.

 This is because the “big six” utilities (the UK’s largest energy suppliers), industrial firms and individual householders are all installing storage systems to back up wind, solar and gas-fired power.